silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 );
 ```

-The `alterSchema()` function takes a callback, with an instance of `SchemaStateManager` (`form` in the above example), and a map of the current form values as parameters. `SchemaStateMangaer` allows you to declaratively update the form schema API using several helper methods, including:
+The `alterSchema()` function takes a callback, with an instance of `FormStateManager` (`form` in the above example) as a parameter. `FormStateMangaer` allows you to declaratively update the form schema API using several helper methods, including:

 * `updateField(fieldName:string, updates:object)`
 * `updateFields({ myFieldName: updates:object })`